cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 present OPAQUE with 3DH which only differs in the key derivation function at the cost of an extra exponentiation (and less resilience to the compromise of ephemeral exponents).
 We note that 3DH serves as a basis for the key-exchange protocol of {{SIGNAL}}.
 Importantly, many other protocols follow a similar format with differences mainly in the key derivation function.
 This includes the Noise family of protocols.
 Extensions may also apply to KEM-based KE protocols as in many post-quantum candidates.

-The private and public keys of the parties in these examples are Diffie-Hellman keys, namely, pkU=g^skU and pkS=g^skS.

-Implementation details that are specific to the choice of group G will be adapted from the corresponding standards for different elliptic curves.

 ### HMQV and 3DH protocol messages